List of cricketers who have taken five-wicket hauls on Test debut: India

-As of 2021, nine Indian Test cricketers have taken five-wicket haul on debut against four different opponents: three times against Australia and West Indies each, twice against England, and once against Pakistan.
+As of 2026, ten Indian Test cricketers have taken five-wicket haul on debut against four different opponents: three times against Australia and West Indies each, twice against England, and once against Pakistan.
 Mohammad Nissar was the first Indian player to take a five-wicket haul on his Test debut; he took five wickets for 93 runs against England at the Lord's Cricket Ground, London in June 1932.
 Narendra Hirwani's eight wickets for 61 runs against West Indies at MA Chidambaram Stadium, Madras in January 1988, are the best bowling figures by an Indian bowler on Test debut.
 He is the only Indian to take eight wickets on Test debut; three other Indians have taken six wicket in an innings on Test debut.
-Most recently, the feat was achieved by Axar Patel, against England at the M. A. Chidambaram Stadium, Chennai in February 2021; he took five wickets for 60 runs.
+This feat was achieved by Axar Patel, against England at the M. A. Chidambaram Stadium, Chennai in February 2021; he took five wickets for 60 runs.
+Most recently,this feat was achieved by Manav Suthar, against Afganistan at the Maharaja Yadvindra Singh Stadium, New Chandigarh in June 2026 taking 6 wickets for 33 runs.